volpatto/pdeco/README.md

 ## What is it?

-This repo constains studies of population dynamics considering both functional responses as well as diffusion effects for Prey-Predator system composed by Aphids and Ladybird Beetles.
-[This paper by Banks et al.](https://www.jstor.org/stable/pdf/4218480.pdf?casa_token=UEJ4ZNlRCG4AAAAA:asdZBtFD9_oVwOfAIYHeS-XSQA4wS-M3f2WJ_sl0xvYWzuq284GyfXVRsXfbMSowKlIgDsJbMBG2lQgh2fUefqirJmlltq3Q61FbOLg6jrcH2pQTWaEn) is our main reference.
+This repo constains studies of population dynamics considering both functional responses as well as diffusion effects for Prey-Predator system composed of Aphids and Ladybeetles.
+[This paper by Banks et al.](https://dx.doi.org/10.1007/BF00378930) [and Lin and Pennings](https://dx.doi.org/10.1002/ece3.4117) are our main references.

 ## How is the mathematical model?

-To model the Predator-Prey behavior, we consider a system of partial differential equations (PDEs) based on Lotka-Volterra and others functional response on the go.
+To model the Predator-Prey behavior, we consider a system of ordinary differential equations (ODEs) based on Lotka-Volterra and others functional response on the go.
 This setup can be easily configured in our `jupyter notebook`s provided in this repo.

 ## How the models are implemented?